ironhack-labs/lab-javascript-functions-and-arrays/README.md

 // etc
 ```

+After creating the data structure, push every document into their corresponding array. `charactersArray`, `weaponsArray`, `roomsArray`.

-## Iteration 2 - <small>Creating and revealing the mystery</small>
+## Iteration 2 - <small>Creating the mistery</small>

 At the beginning of the game, players shuffle each one of the card stacks to create a combination of *suspect*, *weapon* and *room*.
 This will be the mystery to solve.

+### Remember our tests!

+We will be working with test again!
+You need to open the `SpecRunner.html` file in order to see them.
+The following instructions will guide you through all the methods and functionality your code should have to pass all the tests.

+### Random Selector
-1. Create a method to randomly select one element from a card stack.
+Create a method `randomSelector` to randomly select one element from a card stack.
+The method should receive an `array` as an argument, and return randomly one of the elements of the `array`.

-2. Create another function that calls the method above once for each card stack.
-3. Place the “Case File Confidential” in a virtual envelope. :wink:
-4. Create a method to reveal the mystery.
+### Create the mystery

+We need to create a `pickMistery` method that will call `randomSelector` for each card stack, and return an array with the 3 picked cards, a character, a weapon and a room.
+Our mystery should be stored on a `misteryEnvelope` variable.

+## Iteration 3 - <small>Revealing the mistery</small>

+Finally, we need to reveal the mystery.
+Create a `revealMistery` method, that will receive our `misteryEnvelope` array as an argument and return the revealed mystery like this:

+**\<FIRST NAME\> \<LAST NAME\> killed Mr.Boddy using the \<WEAPON\> in the \<PLACE\>!!!!**

 ## Extra Resources